What to Expect on Sundays

 What time should I arrive for worship?

 People generally show up 10 or 15 minutes before the service starts, however stragglers are totally welcome.
-If you do come early, we have coffee and donuts in our Fellowship Hall, which is to the left as you enter the main entrance.
+During the summer we offer Brunch (by donation) between services at 10am.

 When you arrive?